kchen0x/k-goku/README.md

 ## What is k-goku

-k-goku is a configuration using GokuRakuJoudo to generate Karabiner profile, which provide a handy personal customised set of rules.
+k-goku is a configuration using GokuRakuJoudo to generate Karabiner profile, which provides a set of handy personal customised rule. ☺